For BCTF Teachers, the conference fee includes:

 Student teachers, retirees/EOCs/FTE<.5, subscribers (non-BCTF members), dance studio teachers, and private school teachers are welcome and encouraged to attend as well.

-For the conference schedule please scroll through the image gallery to the left or click here to download a copy.
+For the conference schedule please scroll through the image gallery.

 Clinician details & workshop information can be found below.